-So, imagine that you are in an accident.
-You are in a lot of pain, resulting from an injury from the accident, but when you are in your doctor’s office, you find something out: you have a pre-existing condition.
+So, imagine that you're in an accident.
+You're in a lot of pain from an injury you got in that accident, but when you’re at your doctor’s office, you find something out: you have a pre-existing condition.

 There are more conditions of course, but these are a few that show up when you are least expecting it.
 You might not even have an inkling that you have anything, since in the early days of these conditions, they might not cause any kind of pain or discomfort.